 ONO 59 - 1949 Bristol K5G

-Built in 1949, this bus has a 'Lowbridge' version of the Tilling Group's standard Eastern Coach Works body, originally to 55 seat, L27/28R form.
+Built in 1949, this bus has a 'Lowbridge' version of the Tilling Group's standard Eastern Coach Works body.

 New to Eastern National as fleet number 4038, later renumbered 1327 and further re-numbered 2255, this bus covered approximately 550,000 miles in service in Essex and the Eastern fringes of London.
 The original livery was 'Tillings green' and cream, the same livery as Lincolnshire Road Car.
 Depot allocations with Eastern National included Chelmsford (CF) in its early years, and later Basildon (BN) and Clacton (CN).
 The Clacton allocation may have been (in common with many EN vehicles in their later years) for the Summer season service enhancements.